-When vacating a location registered with EHS Hazardous Material Services, proper disposition of all hazardous materials is the responsibility of the Registered User (RU) to whom the room is assigned.
+When vacating a location registered with EHS, proper disposition of all hazardous materials is the responsibility of the Principal Investigator (PI) to whom the room is assigned.
 In the event of a closeout or relocation, it is important that the areas are left in a clean and safe condition for the next occupants and/or construction crews.
-If improper management of hazardous materials results in the necessity of cleanup services from EHS or an outside contractor, the responsible department may be charged for this service.
+If the PI is no longer available, responsibility for compliance with this policy transfers to the corresponding department, school or college.
+In unusual circumstances where improper management of hazardous materials results in the necessity of cleanup services from outside the department, school or college (most likely a third party outside contractor), the responsible party will be charged for this service.

 When does the Laboratory Closeout Policy apply?The Registered Location Closeout Policy applies when any of the following occurs:

-- The Registered User is relocating to a different room in the same building.
+- The PI is relocating to a different room in the same building.
 (Occupants are authorized to transport hazardous materials to the new location.)

-- The Registered User is leaving the University and closing his/her registration.
-(If the RU is planning to take chemicals to another university or employer, contact them for shipping assistance.)
+- The PI is leaving the University and closing his/her registration.
+(If the PI is planning to take chemicals to another university or employer, contact them for shipping assistance.)

-- The Registered User is leaving the University, but transferring responsibility of his/her registered location to another Registered User.
-(Hazardous materials may be left in the room if the new RU takes responsibility for them.)
+- The PI is leaving the University, but transferring responsibility of his/her registered location to another PI.
+(Hazardous materials may be left in the room if the new PI takes responsibility for them.)

 What is the proper registered location closeout procedure?